23rd Annual Celebration and Benefit

 - Beer Pourer must place all tabs and scrip in lauhala basket.
 Eyes will be watching.

 - Beer has been donated to the Kona Brewers Festival and belongs to the event, not the brewery that made the donation.
 Brewery staff is allowed to “taste” their beer to make sure it is good and pouring properly.
 Beer/Brewery staff are not allowed to pour.

-- 7:30 p.m. or once keg is empty – you must unscrew beer tap handles and if you know how, pop off the yellow handle to remove hoses from keg.
-Otherwise wait until someone can help.
-Drop off taps at Tiny Bubbles.
+- At 7:00PM or once keg is empty, you must unscrew beer tap handles and pop off the yellow handle to remove hoses from keg.

 If you need assistance at any point in the festival, find your Circle Monitor, Kristin, or an Anheuser-Busch (AB) Draft Technician (truck in the Imu Circle).